-The main internal guidelines to manage the operational risks are Baltic Risk Management Guideline, Operational Risk Policy, Security Policy, Baltic Business Continuity Management Guideline, Outsourcing Policy, Complaints Handling Policy and Claims Handling Policy.
+The main internal guidelines to manage the operational risks are Baltic Risk Management Guideline, Operational Risk Policy, Security Policy, Baltic Business Continuity Management Guideline, Outsourcing Policy and Complaints Handling Policy.

 The Company's daily insurance operations are heavily dependent on the functioning of IT systems and infrastructure.
 Therefore, the most material operational risk exposure may arise from IT systems and software developments.
-Covid-19 outbreak forced to activate the Business Continuity Crises Teams for reallocating employees into remote workplaces.
-The company managed to move from offices to remote workplaces smoothly and have not suffered from any major It or security incidents.
+As a result of extensive digitalisation, the company is exposured to cyber threats.